makedeb/makedeb/.github/ISSUE_TEMPLATE/aur-issue---support.md

 ---
 name: Aur Issue / Support
-about: Issues and Support with the AUR package
+about: Issues and support related to packaging of AUR packages
-title: "[AUR]"
+title: ''
 labels: AUR
 assignees: ''